firsttris/urbackup-docker/README.md

 -d urbackup/2.1.18
 ```

-#### Notes
+#### Important - First Start
-- on first start of urbackup set /var/urbackup to you backup directory (settings)
+on the first start urbackup complains about the backup directory
+set /var/urbackup to your backup directory (settings)
-- mount this directory to the backup directory on your host e.g. -v /home/docker/urbackup/:/var/urbackup \
+mount this directory to your actual backup directory on your host
+like in the example above:
+`-v /home/docker/urbackup/:/var/urbackup`